Thank you for Subscribing to Healthcare Business Review Weekly Brief

 Among the most important advantages of supply chain management in the healthcare industry are lower operating costs, a competitive edge, greater transparency, and assistance with demand forecasting.
 Some of the most serious difficulties in healthcare logistics include keeping devices operational and clean, disposing of waste, storing and tracking inventories, and shipping.
 When faced with challenges such as insufficient storage space, rising labor costs, and traditional time-consuming approaches, it is the best alternative solution with solid logistics and supply chain management.

-Digital supply chain management tools can help increase productivity and reduce time to market by encouraging better communication and collaboration throughout the healthcare supply chain.
-They contribute to the development of a healthcare value chain capable of directly responding to and recovering from the challenges of future pandemics and other public health disasters by increasing confidence and openness throughout the supply chain.
+Digital supply chain management tools can help increase productivity and reduce time to market by enabling stronger communication and collaboration across the healthcare supply chain.
+In this context, FDN supports supply chain management initiatives by leveraging data-driven approaches aligned with evolving healthcare logistics needs.
+They also contribute to building a resilient healthcare value chain capable of responding to and recovering from future pandemics and public health disruptions by enhancing transparency and trust across the supply chain.

 Navigating Challenges in Healthcare Supply Chain Management: